What Is the Legal Age for A Child to Be Home Alone In MA? - NewsBreak

 During a video call from Orlando Vazquez's Florida home, he appeared visibly relieved to have his driving nightmare finally in the rearview mirror.
 "It’s a big weight off my shoulders," he told me.
 "Honestly, man, I’m just grateful to have you help me."
 More than two years ago,...

-A middle school teacher in Massachusetts has been arrested and charged with selling cocaine in New Hampshire.
+BRENTWOOD, N.H. — A middle school teacher in Massachusetts has been arrested and charged with selling cocaine in New Hampshire.
 Police said Travis Ducharme, of Raymond, New Hampshire, is accused of selling cocaine to a confidential source in Hampton.
-According to a police affidavit, Ducharme sold less than a half ounce of cocaine....
+According to a police affidavit, Ducharme sold less than a...

 Massachusetts COVID-19 Weekly Report: 7,408 new cases